Go To School For A 4 Year Pre-Optometry Program At UIWRSO

 Minimum Scholastic Requirements for Application to the Rosenberg School of Optometry

-Applicants from the Vision Science Degree Program (Pre-Optometry Pathway) may submit applications for consideration of admission to the Rosenberg School of Optometry upon completion of the following scholastic requirements:
+Candidates from the Vision Science Degree Program may submit applications for consideration of admission to the Rosenberg School of Optometry upon completion of the following scholastic requirements:

 - A minimum of 90 undergraduate semester credit hours from an accredited college or university